- What are MSP websites?

 Other important elements you’ll want to focus on with your homepage include an overview of the big problems you solve.
 Again, dive beneath your services in a literal sense and focus more on the big problems that your customers have and how you apply technology in a unique way to solve them.
-You’ll also definitely want to show as much social proof as you can, be it in the form of customer testimonials, awards you’ve won in the past, featured articles that you may have participated in and more.
+You’ll also definitely want to show as much social proof as you can, be it in the form of customer testimonials, awards you’ve won in the past, featured articles that you may have participated in, and more.

-Likewise, if you’ve spoken at a local event or give to a charity in your local area, you’ll also want to showcase this on your website as it’s a great way to build as much social proof as possible.
+Likewise, if you’ve spoken at a local event or given to a charity in your local area, you’ll also want to showcase this on your website as it’s a great way to build as much social proof as possible.

-Finally, the homepage of your MSP websites should have a crystal clear and strong call to action.
+Finally, the homepage of MSP websites should have a crystal clear and strong call to action.
 There is a next step that you want your customers to take – you need to make it beyond clear what that is and how they do it.

 In the end, a strong homepage will get someone straight from the landing page itself and right to the contact page to fill out their information so that you can get in touch with them to discuss things further.
-Any element of your MSP website homepage that isn’t operating in service of that goal is one that doesn’t need to be there.
+Any element of your MSP website’s homepage that isn’t operating in service of that goal is one that doesn’t need to be there.